DUCATUS-revival/ducatusx-raspbbery/README.md

 73dc32f7004c67e37723ad2e6592839b7ef8cb2816bb51c06ca93220c7ffd10f'
 ```

-The config file can also be specified on the command line as an argument the `build.sh` or `build-docker.sh` scripts.
+The config file can also be specified on the command line as an argument of the `build.sh` script.

 ```
 ./build.sh -c myconfig